 For example, 80 mg is 0.08 grams, 0.08 grams of alcohol in 100 mLs is written as 0.08%.
 In other words, 80 mg% is equal to 0.08% which is equal to 80 mg/dL (deciliter; 100 mLs).
 This value can also be described as 0.08 BAC.

-As soon as soon as your BAC passes 2%, you should be feeling the effect of the alcohol.
+As soon as your BAC passes 2%, you should be feeling the effect of the alcohol.

 The best means to scientifically measure your BAC is by a blood test, taking a sample from your body.
 If you are pulled over by the side of the road, this is not going to be practical for many reasons.